BEST : A decision tree algorithm that handles missing values: Experiments : Simulated data sets

 \section{Experiments : Simulated data sets}

-In the following set of simulations, we will compare 6 methods; (1) the Distribution Based Imputation (DBI) proposed by Quinlan \cite{Quinlan93}, (2) a simple single variable imputation (SVI), either the mode for a categorical predictor or the mean for a numerical one, (3) a refined predictive value imputation (PVI) using know predictors; EM for numerical predictors and multinomial logistic regression for categorical one \cite{van11}, (4) the separate class (SC) approach, (5) the surrogate variable technique introduced by Breiman et al. \cite{Breiman84} and finally (6) BEST, our proposed approach.
-Since the Reduced-Feature Model was the least accurate in every single experiment we have done, we decided not to include it in the following tables to improve readability.
-Multiple Imputation methods were also left out as they actually create forests.
+Now we are going to asses the abilities of our algorithm on simulated data sets.
+All of our experiments are done using the R-language \cite{R}.
+In the following set of simulations, we will compare 6 methods; (1) BEST, our proposed approach, (2) the Distribution Based Imputation (DBI) proposed by Quinlan \cite{Quinlan93} implemented in the \textit{C5.0} package \cite{Kuhn18}, (3) a simple single variable imputation (SVI), either the mode for a categorical predictor or the mean for a numerical one, (4) a refined predictive value imputation (PVI) using known predictors; EM for numerical predictors and multinomial logistic regression for categorical ones \cite{van11}, (5) the separate class (SC) approach and finally (6) the surrogate variable technique introduced by Breiman et al. \cite{Breiman84} implemented in the \textit{rpart} package \cite{Therneau18}.
+Since the Reduced-Feature Model was the least accurate in every single experiment we have done, we decided not to include it in the following plots to improve readability.

-We will simulate data sets with different missing patterns, details on the data structures are included in the respective subsections.
-Our experimental procedure is the following; to begin, we will generate a data set with a missing pattern.
-Then, we will fit a pruned decision tree using each of the six methods mentioned in the previous paragraph.
-This procedure will be repeated 50 times for every training data size we have established.
-The generated data set will include either 100, 500, 2000, 5000 or 20000 training observations and will contain 500 validation observations and 2000 testing observations.
-We will examine the averaged accuracy of the 50 decision trees produced by the 6 compared missing values management techniques for every experimental set up.
-The data is generated according to a small decision tree of depth 4 with 4 different labels.
-In every leaf nodes, 70\% of observations are assigned to the right labels and 30\% are randomly assigned to other labels.
+We will generate data sets containing 4 predictors; $X_1$ and $X_2$ are binary predictors and $X_3$ and $X_4$ are continuous predictors on $(0,1)$.
+The response is categorical and can take up to 8 different values.
+The binary predictors are generated according to a Bernoulli distribution and the continuous predictors are generated according to a Uniform distribution.
+The response labels are assigned according to the tree in figure \ref{Gen} but a proportion of the responses labels are randomly assigned.

+Let us describe the experimental procedure.
+We begin by generating a data set as we described in the previous paragraph.
+We will apply a missing pattern to the data set; details are included in the respective subsections.
+Then we will fit a pruned decision tree using each of the six methods mentioned earlier in the section.
+We will adjust various parameters such as the number of training observations, the variable containing missing values and the type of missing patterns.
+We will compare the technique performances using the prediction accuracy on the test set where we define the accuracy as the proportion of correctly classified observations.